Remove a Project from BigTime

 This overview article will describe all three options and provide scenarios for using them.
 We’ll also direct you to specific articles that explain each option step-by-step.

 Merging one project with another is an option when you’ve got duplicate projects in BigTime.
+As it sounds, this option involves merging two projects together.

 Delete a Project